We’re still preparing kids for a world that doesn’t exist.

 Obsolete: The Education Wake-Up Call

-We’re still preparing kids for a future that no longer exists.
+We’re still preparing kids for a world that no longer exists.

 Quick.
 Powerful.
 Thought-provoking.